 In June 2023, we received our Gold Rights Respecting reaccreditation.
 Rights Respecting is embedded throughout our school and our wider community.
 At Bridgelea, we value working with our families and community to improve our children's access to activities and involve everyone in their child's education.
 We provide an enriching diverse curriculum that develops Global Citizens.
 We use assemblies, theme weeks, and a variety of visits and visitors to support this curriculum offer.
 Through the School Council, all children can express their views and be heard.
 Classroom charters, devised by the pupils, explain the articles the children are working on that term.
 The school is explicitly embedding the UN Convention on the Rights of the Child in its policy, practice, and culture.

-OFSTED completed a Section 8 inspection of the school on the 17th April 2018 and found the school to remain good.
-The management group and staff were rightly proud of the findings of the inspection and description in the published report.
-The major areas to develop were the curriculum offer to the children, given that the school is now more SEMH special than a Pupil Referral Unit and the majority of the school improvement work in the next 12 months will be focused on this aspect of our work.
+The school was last inspected in April 2018 and the judgment of the school's effectiveness remains good.
+Monitoring visits by the Quality Assurance partner for the city council support this assessment.
+The major areas to develop remain the curriculum offered to the children, given that the school is now more of a SEMH special school than a Pupil Referral Unit, and most of the school improvement work in continues to be focused on curriculum.